Bernard Kirk: Youth in Ypsilanti

 Kirk was raised in Ypsilanti, Michigan and played football for three years for Ypsilanti High School.
 He was the only son of Gen. John P. Kirk, a prominent Ypsilanti attorney and former general in the Michigan National Guard.

 Notre Dame

+After graduating from high school, Kirk enrolled at the University of Notre Dame, and played for the first Notre Dame football team coached by the legendary Knute Rockne.
+He played end for the 1918 and undefeated 1919 Fighting Irish teams.
+Kirk was selected by some critics for the All-Western team in 1919.